bickfordb/qa/readme.md

 ### Comparison to unittest

-Using the builtin "unittest" module, you write tests like the following:
+Using the builtin `unittest` module, you might write tests like the following:

     import unittest